marlalain/programming_challenges/v4/61_rot_13/README.md

 ## The Logic

 How ROT 13 works is pretty simple, you get an alphabetical char and then 'adds' 13 digits to that number (A = N, P = C).
-How the logic for that works is: you have two parts for the code, the pre-N and post-N.
+So you have two parts for the code, the pre-N and post-N.

 * **pre-N** (<110, <77)